ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/locomotion.md

 - **Type**: RC Car
 - **Features**: About 1:2 gear ratio, differential gears want to make Car be in the Formula E!
+- **Components**
-- **Components**: Two DYNAMIXEL X 430 Series (One for steering, one for driving), an OpenCR1.0 Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TurtleBot3 Chassis and Battery, 6 mm plastic frames.
+  - Two DYNAMIXEL X 430 Series (One for steering, one for driving)
+  - OpenCR1.0 Board
+  - RC100 Remote Controller with BT410 master-slave Bluetooth modules
+  - TurtleBot3 Chassis and Battery
+  - 6 mm plastic frames
 - **Hardware**: Some of the components used in this example are prohibited to be shared in 3D modeling.
 - **Software**: `Examples` → `turtlebot3` → `turtlebot3_friends` → `turtlebot3_car`
 - **Video**: